LDFandinoR/Eye_Exercise/README.md

 ## 🚀 Improvements:

-For future improvementes the following could be implemented:
+For future improvementes the following features could be implemented:

 - [ ] Give the user the option to select emotions.
 - [ ] Add eyebrows to the eyes, so the user can see the emotions they selected.